-- 1. Create a backup copy of any file system that will be changed in your revised configuration file (/opt/CYRIOs/sn9xxx/param) by using the dump command.
-See section Chapter 6, page 105. - 2.
+- 1. Create a backup copy of any file system that will be changed in your revised configuration file (sys/param) by using the dump command.
+See Chapter 6, page 133. - 2.
 Create a backup copy of your current configuration file: